aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_move_frozen_into_Bounds.rst

 .. _option-AIMMS-warning_move_frozen_into_bounds:

-Warning move frozen into bounds
+Warning Move Frozen into Bounds
 ===============================